Bathing water quality - Seawater

 Bathing water quality at Worthing can be affected by surface water and urban drainage during and after heavy rainfall.

-Location: on the promenade, opposite Heene Terrace.
+Location: on the promenade, opposite Heene Road.

 Select another site or Back to top